jwharm/tribute-to-paganitzu/README.md

 All transitions are waiting on a queue, and every gameplay iteration (10 times per second), they are processed.
 Most transitions will return a `CONTINUE` result, and are enqueued again.
 A transition that is completely finished will return `DONE` and not enqueued anymore.
 Some transitions (like the `WaterFlow` animation) will continue forever and never finish.

 Many transitions are triggered by very specific events.
 Some are only applicable in certain rooms.
-This is hard-coded in the method `Game.scheduleTransitions()`.
+This is hard-coded in the method `GameSession.scheduleTransitions()`.

 ### Drawing the screen